rwhitworth/fuzzing-utils/README.md

 List of things fuzzed that found very little or no issues via AFL.
 These may be worth revisiting with libfuzzer, ASAN enabled, etc.

-perl, MRI ruby, mruby, libgif (outstanding bug/CVE confirmed, but no new issues found), jq, lua, luajit, libsndfile, libarchive, libgd, liblnk, CSV::XS, Lemon lexer/parser as part of SQLite3 (issues will not be resolved by developers), imageworsener, json-parser
+perl, MRI ruby, mruby, libgif (outstanding bug/CVE confirmed, but no new issues found), jq, lua, luajit, libsndfile, libarchive, libgd, liblnk, CSV::XS, Lemon lexer/parser as part of SQLite3 (issues will not be resolved by developers), imageworsener, json-parser, parson

 ## Issue Template